 Our program offers a wide exposure in benign and malignant tumors of the head and neck, neurotologic surgery, facial plastic and reconstructive surgery, maxillofacial trauma, sinus surgery, pediatric otolaryngology, and the broad scope of general otolaryngology surgical procedures.
 In addition, participation in research is required throughout the residency.
 The hospitals involved in the training program include Duke University Medical Center and the Durham VA Medical Center.

 Duke OHNS strives to select residency applicants who possess qualities that the faculty believe are necessary to become physician leaders.
-These qualities include initiative, integrity, self-discipline, personal responsibility, and accountability.
+These qualities include initiative, integrity, self-discipline, compassion, and accountability.